-In Phase II, the CSOC transitioned into the CSSC.
-The WFEC and CSSC guided Phase II through completion of the regional assessments and drafting of the national report.
-Phase II was directed by the Wildland Fire Executive Council (WFEC) and developed by the CSSC, which are composed of representatives of federal and state agencies, tribes, industry groups, counties, municipalities, and non-governmental organizations.
+Phase II was directed by the Cohesive Strategy Sub-Committee (CSSC), which is composed of representatives of federal and state land management agencies, tribes, industry groups, counties, municipalities and non-governmental organizations.
 An RSC was formed in each of the three regions.
 Public outreach was conducted in each region, in the form of focus groups and forums to increase awareness of the Cohesive Strategy process and to gather input regarding local and regional perceptions.
 Following the forums, the RSCs reviewed the public input and developed their objectives, with a catalog of actions and options for risk reduction.